Fiona-T/pension-pal/README.md

       * Password
   * Sign In button to submit the form
   * Redirects to the My Jobs page once the form is submitted
-  * Forgot password section with email address field and Send button
   * Note at the top of the form directing people who have not yet registered as a user to the sign up page
 - #### My Jobs page
   * Two sections: Add Job and Your Jobs